AntonioND/ucity/docs/power-grid.rst

 The code is located in:

-- :code:`source/simulation/simulation_power.asm` : Main code which iterates over
+- ``source/simulation/simulation_power.asm`` : Main code which iterates over all
-  all the tiles in the map and for each power plant powers the buildings around it.
+  the tiles in the map and for each power plant powers the buildings around it.

-The result of the simulation is stored in :code:`BANK_SCRATCH_RAM`.
+The result of the simulation is stored in ``BANK_SCRATCH_RAM``.
 This means that the data must be used right after the simulation or it will be lost as soon as other simulation or anything else uses this bank as temporary storage.

 In the main simulation loop, the function called right after the simulation checks for each building if all the tiles of it are fully powered.
 If so, the whole building is flagged as powered.
 If not, as unpowered.
-The flag is stored in the bit :code:`TILE_OK_POWER_BIT` of :code:`BANK_CITY_MAP_FLAGS` permanently.
+The flag is stored in the bit ``TILE_OK_POWER_BIT`` of ``BANK_CITY_MAP_FLAGS`` permanently.
 This information can be used for the minimap of the power distribution or to simulate other subsystems that depend on buildings being powered (like public services).

 Input data
 ==========